Commonwealth Theology: Israel and the Church

 Advocates of Commonwealth Theology distinguish their position on the Church and the Jews from Supersessionism (Replacement Theology) and Dispensationalism with the phrase, "Yes Distinction; No Separation."
-The CT view is that Replacement Theology makes no distinction and no separation between the Church and the Jew based on Supersessionism's premise that the Church has subsumed the legacy of Old Testament Israel to become today, in totality, the "Israel of God" (Gal.
-6:16) wherein at the cross the Jews were disinherited with all promises and covenants made to the Jews being forfeited as a result of the New Covenant inaugurated by Jesus.
-Since the Jews rejected Jesus, Jesus, through the Church, has rejected the Jew.
+The Commonwealth Theology view is that Replacement Theology makes no distinction and no separation between the Church and the Jews based on Supersessionism's premise that the Church has subsumed the legacy of Old Testament Israel to become today, in totality, the "Israel of God" (Gal.
+6:16), wherein at the cross the Jews were disinherited, with all promises and covenants made to them forfeited as a result of the New Covenant inaugurated by Jesus.
+As the Jews rejected Jesus, Jesus, through the Church, has rejected the Jews.

-Dispensationalism makes a distinction between the Church and the Jew but separates the two with various apparatus: two ages, two gospels, two brides.
-The notion that the Jews are a "this-worldly" people and the Christians are an "otherworldly" people is another form of separation that is antithetical from Commonwealth of Israel Theology which asserts that the Church and the Jew remain distinct as represented by the 12 gates bearing the names of the 12 Tribes of Israel (Rev. 21:12) and the foundations of the Holy City bearing the names of the 12 apostles of the Lamb (Rev. 21:14); One Holy City (Rev. 21:2), Two Branches yet One Olive Tree/Root (Rom.
-11:16–24); Two Houses – yet One Prince (Isa.
+Dispensationalism makes a distinction between the Church and the Jews but separates them:two ages, two gospels, two brides.
+The notion that the Jews are a "this-worldly" people and the Christians an "other-worldly" people is another form of separation that is antithetical from Commonwealth of Israel Theology, which asserts that the Church and the Jews remain distinct, as represented by the 12 gates bearing the names of the 12 Tribes of Israel (Rev. 21:12) and the foundations of the Holy City bearing the names of the 12 apostles of the Lamb (Rev. 21:14)—One Holy City (Rev. 21:2), Two Branches yet One Olive Tree/Root (Rom.
+11:16–24); Two Houses, yet One Prince (Isa.
 9:6), One King David shall reign over them both (Ezek.
 37).
-Commonwealth Theology acknowledges the difference between the "believers among the nations" (gentiles) and the Jews in the same manner as Paul stated, "there is neither male nor female (Gal.
-3:28);" insinuating they are not separate species, but they are still recognizably distinct.
+Commonwealth Theology acknowledges the difference between the "believers among the nations" (gentiles) and the Jews in the same manner, as Paul stated, "there is neither male nor female (Gal.
+3:28)," not a separate species but still recognizably distinct.

 Commonwealth Theology vs. Messianic Judaism

-Proponents of Commonwealth Theology distinguish themselves from previous Messianic Two House theologies, which have promoted the doctrine that traceable ancestry is required to show descent from the House of Israel.
-CT advocates also distance themselves from prior Ephraimite (Lost Tribes) cultic practices (e.g., Mormonism, Armstrongism, British Israelism) that have insinuated superiority and tend to be suspect by mainline evangelicalism.
+Proponents of Commonwealth Theology distinguish themselves from previous Messianic Two-House theologies, which have promoted the doctrine that traceable ancestry is required to show descent from the House of Israel.
+Commonwealth Theology advocates also distance themselves from prior Ephraimite (Lost Tribes) cultic practices (e.g., Mormonism, Armstrongism, British Israelism) that have insinuated superiority and tend to be suspect by mainline evangelicalism.
 Commonwealth Theology avoids these controversies by taking the Scripture literally that the House of Israel was "swallowed up...among the nations" so that the Lost Tribes of the Northern Kingdom and the gentiles remain somewhat indistinguishable as a "mixed multitude" (Exod.
 12:38).
 Commonwealth Theology upholds the traditional Christian emphasis on faith (adoption by faith into the rights of inheritance) while respecting those of traceable genetic descent.
 Nevertheless, the Bible prophesied the "New Covenant with the House of Israel and with the House of Judah" (Jer.
-31:31), but also included the gentiles: "I will also give you as a light to the Gentiles" (Isa.
+31:31) but also included the gentiles: "I will also give you as a light to the gentiles" (Isa.
 49:6).
 See also Rom.
 15:8–9; Eph.
 2:22.